 Sometimes you might find yourself getting stuck in the emotional patterns of self-pity and blame, but you quickly recognize your thought processes and break out of those disempowering states.

 This allows you to forgive other people, and forgive yourself too, so you can move on considerably well while learning important lessons at the same time.

 20. You Don’t Suppress Your Emotions

-Having a good EQ allows you to observe and process your emotions, instead of suppressing them or avoid them by various forms of distractions.
+Having a good EQ allows you to observe and process your emotions, instead of suppressing them or avoiding them through various forms of distractions.

-People who are not very aware or in touch with their emotions, and who let their emotions be incharge usually try to cope with helplessness or negative emotions through indulging themselves in distractive things which can often be unhealthy.
+People who are not very aware or in touch with their emotions, and who let their emotions be in charge usually try to cope with helplessness or negative emotions by indulging themselves in distractive things which can often be unhealthy.

-Things like, binge eating, binge watching, hours upon hours of scrolling through social media, addictive substances like smoking, tobacco, or alcohol are all examples of subconsciously trying to avoid emotions produced from the not-so-comfortable occurrences of life.
+Things like binge eating, binge-watching, hours upon hours of scrolling through social media, and addictive substances like smoking, tobacco, or alcohol are all examples of subconsciously trying to avoid emotions produced by the not-so-comfortable occurrences of life.

 People who have high EQ, don’t take the escape route, they face their emotions and get in touch with them which often allows them to observe and monitor their inner states from a neutral standpoint.

 This in turn gives them the ability to eventually take some action to make a shift in their emotional states, and do something about those lingering problems that have subconsciously been haunting them.